-The Star Trek: Voyager episode "Threshold" subverts the "looking human" thing - Paris & Janeway get advanced evolution and end up looking like salamanders.
-Later subject to Canon Discontinuity though.
+The Star Trek: Voyager episode "Threshold" averts the "looking human" thing - Paris & Janeway get advanced evolution and end up looking like salamanders.
+This is later subject to Canon Discontinuity.

 The objective of the Borg of Star Trek: The Next Generation is to attain "perfection", both by augmenting their own bodies cybernetically and by assimilating the biology and technology of other cultures.

 Species 8472 is also described by the Borg as the perfect lifeform, as they're the only life the Borg have encountered that are immune to assimilation.